pushjjjj/SKILLLAB__PROR_2026_group7/README.md

 - app interaction if any.

 **Response:**
 `1.
-Input
+Input`
-The user simply drops a piece of waste into the top opening of the bin.
-The waste enters a small chamber inside the system instead of falling directly down.
+`The user simply drops a piece of waste into the top opening of the bin.
+The waste enters a small chamber inside the system instead of falling directly down.`
-2. Processing
+`2.
+Processing`
-Inside the chamber, the system checks the type of waste.
+`Inside the chamber, the system checks the type of waste.
 A magnet is used to detect if the object is metal, and a moisture sensor checks if it is wet.
-The controller (Shrike Lite) reads these inputs and decides which category the waste belongs to—metal, wet, or dry.
+The controller (Shrike Lite) reads these inputs and decides which category the waste belongs to—metal, wet, or dry.`
-3. Output
+`3.
+Output`
-Once the decision is made, a servo motor rotates the base so that the correct bin is aligned below the chamber.
+`Once the decision is made, a servo motor rotates the base so that the correct bin is aligned below the chamber.
 Then, a small trapdoor (controlled by another servo) opens, and the waste drops into the selected bin.
-The system may also give feedback using an LED or buzzer.
+The system may also give feedback using an LED or buzzer.`
-4. Physical Structure
+`4.
+Physical Structure`
-The system has a top input bin, a middle sensing chamber, and a bottom rotating platform with three bins attached.
+`The system has a top input bin, a middle sensing chamber, and a bottom rotating platform with three bins attached.
 The servo motor is placed at the center to rotate the base, and another servo controls the trapdoor.
-The structure can be built using cardboard or lightweight materials.
+The structure can be built using cardboard or lightweight materials.`
-5. App Interaction (if any)
+`5.
+App Interaction (if any)`
-In the basic version, there is no mobile app involved.
+`In the basic version, there is no mobile app involved.
 The system works automatically based on sensors and programmed logic.
 However, in advanced versions, an app or display can be added to show waste type or system status.`

 ## 6.3 Input / Output Map